MuhiburR/csa-mp3-pd3/FRQ Solutions/Q3/ReadMe.md

   +  If previous word does not consecutively appear within the next word for the entire arraylist then **false** is returned.
 ###
     For the second method:
-  -  Checks if the inputted "target" word exists within all the words in the arraylist.
+  -  Checks if the inputted "target" word exists within all the words in the arraylist.\
+  +  A new arraylist is created in order to be added with new edited words after the method is done.
   *  If the target words exists within the currently checking word then the target word, the following procedure happens:
-        1. Find
+        1. Finds the start of the target word inside the selected checking word.
+        2. Removes the target word completely from the checking word.
+        3. Adds the new word into the newly made arraylist.
-  +  If previous word does not consecutively appear within the next word for the entire arraylist then **false** is returned.
+  *  If target word isn't within the selected word then nothing is added to the new arraylist.
+  +  Returns the new arraylist.

  ____________________________________________________________________
 > For Exemplary Purposes
 ### First method:

-- Always the first to make actions.
-- If point(s) are recieved then turn continues and the value of the point is added to the score.
-- If no point(s) recieved then turn ends and it's the oppositions turn.
+Arraylist = (an, band, band, abandon)
+    #### Returns **true**.
+Arraylist = (to, too, tools, stool)
+    #### Returns **false**.
 ____________________________________________________________________
 > For Exemplary Purposes
-### Blue (Team 2):
+### Second method:

 - Will play after Red (Team 1) recieves no point.
 - If point(s) are recieved then turn continues and the value of the point is added to the score.